 · The history of the organization and the size of its membership

 The SBA treasurer submits the Budget Review Committee's proposed allotments to the full SBA which gets the final vote.
-The small groups budgets and the SBA's own proposed budget are then reviewed by the Law School's Finance Department at the beginning of the academic year.
+The student group budgets and the SBA's own proposed budget are then reviewed by the Law School's Finance Department at the beginning of the academic year.